wusyong/pyota-flask/README.md

 # pyota-flask
-A simple IOTA Tangle explorer built with pyota and flask. iotastrong.io
+Pyota-flask is an open source IOTA Tangle explorer built with pyota and flask.